5 Important Marketing Touchstones for Architects

 #4 Become a Thought Leader

 Share unique opinion pieces on Linkedin and guest blogs on other sites.
 Develop or contribute to podcasts.
 Publish white papers, case studies, and “insider” industry reports that deliver valuable content to your target audience.
 These are excellent vehicles for establishing trust based on giving without immediately asking for something in return.
-Make your social media channels a place where peers and clients are sure to find unique content that they want to read, save, and possibly share.
+Make your social media channels a place where peers and clients are sure to find unique content.
+Create content that they want to read, save, and possibly share.

 #5 Get Published